fengjian/atomicals-utxo/README.md

 # atomicals-utxo
 Introducing a Rust implementation showcasing multi-UTXO transaction signing.
+This project serves as a practical example demonstrating how to handle multi-UTXO transactions and generate signatures securely using Rust.
+By leveraging Rust's robust and efficient programming language features, developers can gain insights into building secure and reliable cryptocurrency applications that involve multi-UTXO transactions.
+Dive into this project to explore best practices for handling complex transaction scenarios in Rust-based blockchain applications.